Richard Pilbrow: Career

 Pilbrow was one of the four founders of 69 Theatre Company, at Manchester's University Theatre, along with Caspar Wrede, Michael Elliott and Braham Murray.

 Pilbrow worked on Broadway for the first time as the projection designer, with lighting designer Jean Rosenthal of Prince's A Funny Thing Happened on the Way to the Forum.
 A year later, his second projection assignment on Broadway with Golden Boy allowed him to work with lighting designer Tharon Musser.
 Also in 1964, Pilbrow and Robert Ornbo were the first English lighting designers to ever be invited to join the United Scenic Artists.
 Pilbrow went on to light eleven Broadway shows—earning Tony nominations for Four Baboons Adoring the Sun and The Life.

-In 1970, he published the book Stage Lighting Design: The Art, The Craft, The Life which is still a standard textbook in lighting programs in both America and Britain.
-A new edition of the book was published in September 2008.
+In 1970, he published the book Stage Lighting which is still a standard textbook in lighting design programs in both America and Britain.
+A later book, Stage Lighting Design: The Art, The Craft, The Life, was published in 1997, with a second edition releasing in September 2008.
 In 2011 his autobiographical account "A Theatre Project — A Backstage Story" was published.

 In 1974 he produced the film Swallows and Amazons.

 Pillbrow was the lighting designer for the 2008 Jill Santoriello musical adaptation of A Tale of Two Cities at the Al Hirschfeld Theatre on Broadway.
 He won the 1995 Drama Desk Award for Outstanding Lighting Design for Show Boat and was nominated for the same award for A Tale of Two Cities in 2009.

 National Life Stories conducted an oral history interview (C1173/06) with Hudson in 2006 for its An Oral History of Theatre Design collection held by the British Library.

-Pilbrow is a joint founder in the Association of British Theatre Technicians, Society of Theatre Consultants, The Society of British Theatre Designers, and the Association of Lighting Designers.
+Pilbrow was a joint founder in the Association of British Theatre Technicians, Institute of Theatre Consultants, The Society of British Theatre Designers and (with Leonard ‘Lennie’ Tucker) the Society of British Lighting Designers, now known as the Association of Lighting Designers.
 Pilbrow served two terms on the United States Institute for Theatre Technology's (USITT) Directors at Large and was also elected a Fellow of the Institute in 2001.
-He is a Fellow of the Hong Kong Academy for the Performing Arts and London's Central School of Speech and Drama.
+He was a Fellow of the Hong Kong Academy for the Performing Arts and London's Central School of Speech and Drama.

+Death

+Pilbrow died on 6 December 2023, at the age of 90.